 For fatefully observant Adeline, growing up carries an ominous warning from her adulterous mother: don’t say a word.
 Adeline vows to never speak again.
 But that’s not her only secret.
 After her mother takes a housekeeping job at a lighthouse off the tip of Cape Ann, a local woman vanishes.
 The key to the mystery lies with Adeline, the silent witness.
 New York Times bestselling author of The Rules of Magic Alice Hoffman crafts a beautiful, heart-wrenching short story.

-Most times, I read a best seller, I fall more in love with indie authors.
+Sometimes when I read a best seller by a published author, I tend to fall in love with indie authors.